 Types of Dentures

 Complete dentures can be either “conventional” or “immediate”.
-Made after the teeth have been removed and the gum tissue has begun to heal.
-A “conventional” denture is ready for placement in the mouth about four to six weeks after the teeth have been removed.
+It is made after the teeth are removed and the gum tissue starts to heal, a conventional denture can be used in the mouth within 8 to 12 weeks after the teeth have been removed.
 Unlike conventional dentures, “immediate” dentures are made in advance and can be positioned the day teeth are removed.

-A removable partial denture usually consists of replacement teeth attached to a pink or gum-colored plastic base.
+Most of the removable partial denture consists of teeth replacement fixed to a pink or gum-colored plastic base.
 This is sometimes connected by either a tissue colored, flexible material or metal framework which holds the denture in place.

 Are there alternatives to dentures?
 Yes.
 Ask us how dental implants can be used to support cemented bridges and eliminate the need for dentures.

 Conventional denture systems can last quite some time.
 Proper care should be used to make sure your denture system lasts as long as you need them.
 Some tips on taking care of your dentures include:

 - Soak your dentures in plain water when not wearing them

 - Brush your dentures on a daily basis and prevent them from becoming stained